Perspective | Baseball values conformity. That’s not a fit in this era of unrest.

 Baseball’s response was more piecemeal and less emphatic, which doesn’t mean there weren’t poignant moments.
 Dominic Smith of the Mets sobbed in a video conference call with reporters as he described his fears as a Black man in America.
 The Mets and Marlins left a “Black Lives Matter” shirt on home plate when they vacated the field Thursday.
 St. Louis Cardinals pitcher Jack Flaherty, who is of mixed race, spoke passionately about his desire to stop talking and start doing.

 Even that can be difficult within baseball’s structure.
-Flaherty joined teammate Dexter Fowler, a prominent Black voice in baseball, in sitting out St. Louis’s game Wednesday — a symbolic gesture, because he wasn’t scheduled to pitch.
+Flaherty joined teammate Dexter Fowler, a prominent Black voice in baseball, in sitting out St. Louis’s game Wednesday — a symbolic gesture because he wasn’t scheduled to pitch.
 But at 24, with just more than two years of big league service time, speaking out isn’t encouraged.

 “It’s hard for the young guys,” Flaherty said in a nearly 30-minute Zoom call with reporters Thursday. “… What is us sitting out going to do, just a bunch of young guys still trying to make our way in this league? … Are we going to put our voices out there like that, or are we going to play the game?”